Your Care Instructions

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter S618 in the search box to learn more about "Preventing Osteoporosis: Care Instructions."
+Enter S618 in the search box to learn more about "Preventing Osteoporosis: Care Instructions".